echasnovski/mini.nvim/MAINTAINING.md

 ## Making stable release

+There is no clear guidelines for when a stable (minor) release should be made.
+Mostly "when if feels right" but "not too often".
+If it has to be put in words, it is something like "After 3 new modules have finished beta-testing or 4 months, whichever is sooner".
+No patch releases have been made yet.

+Checklist:

 - Check for `TODO`s about actions to be done *before* release.
 - Update READMEs of new modules to mention `stable` branch.
 - Bump version in 'CHANGELOG.md'.
 Commit.